 Determine what information needs to be reported

 Reporting to supervisors, senior management, and colleagues is certainly important.
 However, sharing even the smallest details of one’s activity every day is usually quite annoying.
 Knowing what really matters and what is probably just menial information is necessary to avoid over-reporting.
 This is especially important for some departments.
-Security teams, for example, should know better when a certain event is signalling a potential breach.
+Security teams, for example, should know better when a certain event is signaling a potential breach.
 Under-reporting in security exposes the organization to serious risks, whenever a potential threat is underestimated.
 On the other hand, over-reporting may signal false alerts whenever an unnecessary red flag is raised.

 Performing an in-depth log analysis is the first step to aggregate all the most relevant information and sort what is really worth reporting.
 For example, an unnatural volume of particular events coming from a known source of threat (bad actors, malware sites), is often an important indicator that something is going wrong.
 Some areas must be monitored constantly, but data should be shared only when a compromise indicator is spotted.
 For example, failed user logins may occur on a daily basis as people forget their passwords or mistype them.
 However, if a large amount of logins occurs outside of business hours, something fishy is probably going on.

-The simplest way to avoid under- or over-reporting issues, is to provide a quick, easy-to-read reference guide to your staff.
+The simplest way to avoid under-or over-reporting issues is to provide a quick, easy-to-read reference guide to your staff.
 This way, they will know exactly what your priorities are and hone their efforts accordingly.
 A guide is not a static document.
 A guide is something that will evolve organically along with your people and your startup.
 Once again, communication guidelines should be a part of a larger plan.

 Let’s move to the next point.